Nadia-JSch/Nose-Game/README.md

 👃 Play as a nose and avoid the germs! :space_invader:

-To win collide with the loo paper. 😆
+Collide with the loo paper to win. 😆

 ## Description